11 Crazy Winter Traditions You Might Not Know About

 11 Unusual Winter Traditions

-On Christmas Day, Czech women throw a shoe at their house to determine if they’ll get married in the new year.
-How the shoe lands is key: if it lands with the heel facing the house, the woman can expect to be single throughout the next year.
+On Christmas Day, Czech women participate in a unique tradition to determine their marital status for the upcoming year.
+They throw a shoe at their house, and the way the shoe lands is crucial.
+If the shoe lands with the heel facing the house, it is believed that the woman will remain single throughout the next year.

 3. Ursul, The Bear Dance